 Five of the best things to do in and around Harborough in the next seven days

-From a classical music treat to a celebration of Irish music, there's plenty to enjoy...
+From big-band favourites to a murder mystery classic, there's plenty to enjoy...